|Best Overall||OtterBox Venture 25||SEE IT||

 Choosing the right cooler for camping is a crucial part of avoiding this disaster and relaxing in the woods.
 A good camping cooler must be sized right for your trip, be sturdy enough to hold up to what camp throws at it, and above all, hold ice for days on end.

 The coolers I chose are designed to help make your time away from the chaos of everyday life more enjoyable no matter the style of camping you choose.
-Here are some of the best camping coolers for 2022.
+Here are some of the best camping coolers.

 - Best Soft Cooler: Hydroflask 20L Day Escape Soft Cooler Pack